Geometry-Aware Scene Configurations for Novel View Synthesis: Introduction

-We use \rebuttal{geometric scaffolds} to actively analyze the correlations between the scene geometry and the input observations, creating scene-adaptive spatial arrangements.
-As illustrated in~\cref{fig:scene_divide_strategies}, several previous works demonstrated combining multiple bases to represent the whole scene, where individual bases represent distributed regions~\cite{block-nerf, mega-nerf, nerf-xl, localrf, nelf-pro}.
-The bases refer to spatial entities, such as NeRF blocks or feature grids, which may suffer from limited expressiveness in isolation.
-They have been allocated 1) based on camera trajectory \cite{localrf, nelf-pro} or 2) by dividing scenes evenly in space \cite{block-nerf, mega-nerf, nerf-xl}, which does not consider the non-uniform nature of indoor geometry nor the measurements.
-Instead, we optimize the distribution of bases for the coverage of the input trajectory directly on the estimated geometry scaffolds, as demonstrated in \cref{fig:teaser}.
-The resulting spatial arrangements are adaptive to the scene geometry and the measurement statistics, leading to an efficient scene representation.
+In this work, we exploit such geometric priors to develop scene-adaptive strategies that significantly enhance reconstruction quality under resource constraints.
+NeRF representations, along with various data structures~\cite {instant-ngp, plenoxels, plenoctrees}, have limited expressive power to encompass the infinite resolution of large-scale scenes.
+Simply expanding the spatial range to unbounded scenes~\cite{nerf++, mip-nerf360, egonerf} cannot efficiently account for the complex layouts.
+As illustrated in Figure~\ref{fig:scene_divide_strategies}, several previous works demonstrated distributing spatial entities to represent the whole scene~\cite{block-nerf, mega-nerf, nerf-xl, localrf, nelf-pro}.
+We refer to spatial entities, such as NeRF blocks or feature grids, as bases, which may suffer from limited expressiveness in isolation.
+They have been allocated 1) based on camera trajectory~\cite{localrf, nelf-pro} or 2) by dividing scenes evenly in space \cite{block-nerf, mega-nerf, nerf-xl}, which considers neither the non-uniform nature of indoor geometry nor the measurements.
+Instead, we propose a scene-adaptive distribution of bases optimized to cover the input trajectory on the estimated geometry scaffolds.
+The resulting spatial arrangements of bases account for both scene geometry and measurement statistics, yielding an efficient scene representation.
+We demonstrate our experimental setup and method with example results in Figure~\ref{fig:teaser}.

-Given the \rebuttal{geometric scaffold} and camera measurements, we also introduce a scene-adaptive geometric regularization strategy to guide optimization for desired regions.
-Observations rarely cover the whole scene exhaustively, especially when navigating through complex layouts.
-We use the obtained geometric scaffold to assess the deficiency within the acquired representation and locate virtual views that efficiently eliminate the prominent artifacts, as suggested by next-best-view planning \cite{activenerf, progressive_camera_placement, NeRF_Director}.
-Then, we extract depths in the selected virtual views to provide plausible supervision in unobserved regions \cite{dsnerf, ddp, scade, sparsenerf, regnerf, vip-nerf}.
+Geometric configuration can further guide us in applying additional regularization to suppress artifacts in regions with insufficient measurements.
+In practice, observations collected along hand-held trajectories rarely cover the entire scene exhaustively, especially when navigating through complex layouts.
+Furthermore, indoor scenes often contain flat, homogeneous walls, which are highly susceptible to prominent artifacts in novel-view synthesis.
+As a result, large portions of the scene remain weakly constrained, often leading to severe artifacts in novel-view synthesis.
+To address this issue, we leverage the obtained geometric scaffold to assess the deficiency within the acquired representation and locate virtual views that efficiently eliminate the prominent artifacts, as suggested by next-best-view planning \cite{activenerf, progressive_camera_placement, NeRF_Director}.
+Then, we extract depths in the selected virtual views to provide plausible supervision in unobserved regions \cite{regnerf, vip-nerf}.
+The regularization provides additional guidance in sparsely observed regions, leading to improved reconstruction quality with stable optimization.